zhiwenh/delib/README.md

   * A command tool for smart contract interaction.
 It lets you compile, build, deploy, execute methods, and get their event logs.
   * Option to automatically estimate your transaction gas costs for contract deployment and methods.
   * The saving of deployed contract addresses to use or reference later.
-  * The ability to create and unlock Ethereum accounts using IPC.

 ## Table of Contents
   * [Requirements](#requirements)